Becoming a homeowner is still seen as the American Dream. However, being a first time home buyer can be a frustrating situation.

 Instead of having to get two separate loans to purchase a home, and to get cash for upgrades or repairs.
 203k home loans give you money to purchase a home and cash to renovate it with a single loan.
 Making it an ideal mortgage for first-time homebuyers purchasing a rehab home.

-The requirements for FHA 203k loans is similar to a standard FHA loan, except the credit score requirement is 640.
+The requirements for FHA 203k loans are similar to a standard FHA loan, except the credit score requirement is 640.

 6. Conventional 97% LTV 3% Down Program